HomeDealsChatCheckupSearch

 The supplier landscape continues consolidating, with several developments affecting consumer choice:

-Market Changes: Several smaller suppliers have exited the market due to regulatory pressures and capital requirements.
+Market Changes: Several smaller suppliers have exited the market in recent years due to regulatory pressures and capital requirements.
 This reduces competition but increases stability for remaining providers.
+Around 40% of accounts (roughly 22 million) are now on fixed tariffs, insulated from the latest cap rise.

 19. International energy price comparisons